 That was why it became time for a mission.
 Mission 1: get water.
 We didn't have any water left and needed to get through the night as well as tomorrow's mountains.
-We only passed through a few more villages which were deserted.
+We only passed through a few more villages, which were all deserted.
 We did find a small bar and decided to enter with our water bottles in our jackets.
 Then we would order a drink and take turns going to the bathroom to fill them, or so we planned.
 It turned out a bit different.
-We entered but there was nothing going on.
+We entered but there was nothing happening there.
 The man behind the bar wasn't the owner but just cleaning.
-It took quite some effort from his side to make clear they were closed, and from us to make clear we just wanted to fill our water bottles.
+It took quite some effort from his side to make clear they were closed and from us to make clear we just wanted to fill our water bottles.
 That was OK.
 Bram also carried a backpack that could hold a liter of water, but we decided not to confuse the man even more.

 The man also told us there was a small temporal campsite at a nearby festival.
 I wanted to go but Bram thought there would be too much noise.
 It also was 8 km in the wrong direction.
 It turned out a good idea not to go.
 We later heard the music from 8 km away and it lasted until 4:00 at night and started again at 7:00.
 It was impossible to find a real campsite so we rode into a small dirt road and pitched our tent in a sheltered place in the forest.
 It wasn't really a road because everything was completely overgrown.
 Still, I could tell someone had driven through it recently.
 Bram thought no one ever came there and said I watched to much 'Ray Mears extreme survival'.

 Cochem was a nice touristic town with a very nice descent.
 That was also our first real descent, where we could go

 50 km/h for a long time.
-Today's last 3 km are not on the map, you can view those on tomorrow's map.
+Today's last 3 km are not on the map, you can view those on the map of day 4.

 Distance cycled : 106 km.